FethiOmur/FethiOmur/README.md

 ### Summary

-AI Engineer & AI Master's student (University of Milan).
-Fine-tuning LLMs, building production-ready AI apps and APIs, and deploying on cloud with Docker/microservices.
-Experienced across Python/Deep Learning and TypeScript/Node.js stacks.
-Ex-startup founder with end‑to‑end delivery, MLOps, and data pipelines experience.
+I solve problems with code, coffee, and a healthy dose of curiosity 🚀.
+From fine-tuning LLMs with PyTorch/TensorFlow to deploying scalable microservices on AWS/Azure, I love turning 'what if' moments into 'it actually works!' celebrations.
+Currently mastering AI at University of Milan while building production-ready apps with Python/Deep Learning and TypeScript/Node.js stacks.
+Ex-startup founder experienced in MLOps, Docker containerization, and end-to-end delivery pipelines - always ready for the next challenge.

 ### My favorite tools and technologies